Paoay Lake

-Paoay Lake (locally known as Dacquel a Danum; Ilokano: Big Water) is a lake within the municipality of Paoay, in northwestern Luzon, Philippines.
+Paoay Lake (locally known as Dakél a Danum; Ilokano: Big Water) is a lake within the municipality of Paoay, in northwestern Luzon, Philippines.
 It is the largest lake in the province of Ilocos Norte and one of the largest natural lakes in the area.

 Historically known as Lago de Nanguyudan, the lake supposedly was the site of a prosperous barangay called San Juan de Sahagún (Saint John of Sahagún) that sank after an earthquake.
 The freshwater lake and its 1 km surroundings was declared a national park in 1969 by virtue of Republic Act 5631.
 In 1978, through Presidential Decree 1554, the park was reduced to an area of 340 ha concentrated on the lake itself around its highest water level.
+In 2025, the park was further designated as a Protected Area to be known as the Paoay Lake Protected Landscape through Republic Act No. 12230.

 Geography

 The lake covers a surface area of 386 ha with an average depth of 6 m.
 It is bounded by the barangays of Suba in the north, Nanguyudan in the northeast, Pasil in the east, Sungadan in the south, and Nagbacalan in the west near the border with the city of Laoag and some 3 km away from the sea.
 It was formed as a result of coastal progradation and the subsequent development of a sand dune barrier during the late Quaternary Period.
 The lake has no tributaries.
 Most of the lake's inflow consists of groundwater and surface runoff from surrounding hills during rainy season.